-- Speaking of “bombproof”, I witnessed a horse running wild through a show grounds with buckets attached to the stirrups.
-Seems someone didn’t want to carry their buckets, so why not attach them to your horse?
-This spooked the horse and off he went.
+- Speaking of “bombproof,” I witnessed a horse running wild through show grounds with buckets attached to the stirrups.
+Someone didn’t want to carry their buckets, so why not attach them to your horse?
+This spooked the horse, and off he went.
 The horse eventually stopped, but not before knocking over an elderly gentleman watching his grandchild ride.
 He died at the hospital.
 Carry your own buckets, people.

 - Diarrhea in horses is serious and can be deadly.
 It’s not something you should wait and see about.
 About six years ago, my horse suddenly developed explosive and skin-burning diarrhea.
-Three days later he’s in the hospital with colitis, dehydration, and possible organ failure.
-I ignored my vet’s advice to “wait and see”, he thought my horse ate something bad and would get over it.
-I found a new vet, who came out immediately and discovered the complications.
+Three days later, he’s hospitalized with colitis, dehydration, and possible organ failure.
+I ignored my vet’s advice to “wait and see”; he thought my horse ate something bad and would get over it.
+I found a new vet, who immediately discovered the complications.

 Please don’t “wait and see”